rhinogram/rhinostyle/README.md

 "rhinostyle": "https://github.com/rhinogram/rhinostyle.git#<TAG_NUMBER>",
 ```
 Test locally to ensure that your changes are coming through, then submit a PR to [Rhinofront](https://github.com/rhinogram/rhinofront.git) with the updated `package.json`.

+To run your local version of rhinostyle, use `yarn link`, as follows:
+Go to your rhinostyle folder and run: `yarn link`
+Then go to the folder in your project and run: `yarn link rhinostyle`
+NOTE: that `rhinostyle` must be the name on the `package.json` inside the `rhinostyle` folder

+Then you can require your `rhinostyle` code as usual:

 ## Browser Support